-Research: 5 Social Networks Newcomers In (Self-Managing) Organisations Need
+Research: 5 Kinds Of Social Networks Needed In (Self-Managing) Organisations

 Social capital and social networks are becoming increasingly important in today’s economy at large, and for individuals within organisations.
 For my MSc dissertation in Organisational Psychology, I researched how newcomers transition into a self-managing organisation (Lee & Edmondson, 2017), an organisation where authority is decentralised and classic manager-subordinate relationships are absent.